-Chamber music has been featured with string quartet concerts by the Allegri, Borodin, Takacs and members of the Amadeus.
+Chamber music has featured with string quartet concerts by the Allegri, Borodin, Takacs and members of the Amadeus.
 Julian Bream, John Mills and Paco Pena have appeared in guitar recitals.
 Band concerts have included visits from the Philip Jones Brass Ensemble, the Band of H.M.
 Royal Marines, Coldstream Guards and Grimethorpe Colliery.

 In 1976, Sir David Willcocks began an association with the Festival and conducted one of the two large-scale choral works at every Festival until 2002.
 His fifteen appearances with the Mayfield Festival Choir included the Mass in B minor by J.S.Bach, the Verdi Requiem, The Dream of Gerontius by Sir Edward Elgar and Mozart’s Grand Mass in C minor.
 The Festival Choir were supported by the Royal College of Music Symphony Orchestra and London Primavera.